Iaguilaror/oriGen-wgs001-scripts/README.md

-# oriGen Phase 1 – Reproducible Analysis Code
+# oriGen – Analysis Code

 - The code in this repository are meant to reproduce results from: TO-DO-add url and doi after paper is published

-Workflows for the oriGen Phase 1 analysis of 1,427 whole genomes.
+Workflows for the oriGen Analysis of 1,427 whole genomes.

 Welcome! 👋
-This repository contains code used to analyze the data in the oriGen Phase 1 study, which involved whole-genome sequencing of 1,427 individuals.
+This repository contains code used to analyze the data in the oriGen study, which involved whole-genome sequencing of 1,427 individuals.
 Our goal is to provide transparent and reproducible access to the workflows behind our results.

 ## 📄 Contents of this repository

-The oriGen Phase 1 study is a population-scale genomic project focused on Mexican individuals.
+The oriGen study is a population-scale genomic project focused on Mexican individuals.
 This release includes the following subdirectories:

 - **oGpv3**: NGS preprocessing, QC, alignment and Variant Calling
 - **vep-extended**: Variant Effect Annotation